dsbfelipe/readme-banners/README.md

 ## 🖼️ Available Banners

 ### freeCodeCamp
-Used for projects related to freeCodeCamp's courses.
+A banner for the freeCodeCamp platform, used for projects related to freeCodeCamp's courses.

 <img src="https://raw.githubusercontent.com/dsbfelipe/readme-banners/main/images/freecodecamp.png">

 <hr>

 ### Exercism
-Used for repositories containing solutions to Exercism exercises.
+A banner for the Exercism platform, used for repositories containing solutions to Exercism exercises.

 <img src="https://raw.githubusercontent.com/dsbfelipe/readme-banners/main/images/exercism.png">

 <hr>

 ### The Odin Project
-Used for repositories containing solutions to Exercism exercises.
+A banner for The Odin Project, used for projects related to The Odin Project’s curriculum.

 <img src="https://raw.githubusercontent.com/dsbfelipe/readme-banners/main/images/odin-project.png">